 The R&D program demonstrated the feasibility of this system, including online reprocessing, and highlighted some unique corrosion and safety issues that would need to be addressed if constructing a larger pilot MSR.
 It also showed that breeding required a different design, with a larger blanket loop and two fluids (heterogeneous).
 Tritium production was a problem (see below re lithium enrichment).

 There is now renewed interest in the MSR concept in Japan, Russia, China, France and the USA, and one of the six Generation IV designs selected for further development is the MSR in two distinct variants, the molten salt fast reactor (MSFR) and the Advanced High Temperature Reactor (AHTR) – also known as the fluoride salt-cooled high-temperature reactor (FHR) with solid fuel, or PB-FHR specifically with pebble fuel.

-In the normal or basic MSR concept, the fuel is a molten mixture of lithium and beryllium fluoride (FLiBe) salts with dissolved enriched uranium (U-235 or U-233) fluorides (UF4).
+In the normal or basic MSR concept, the fuel is a molten mixture of lithium and beryllium fluoride (FLiBe) salts with dissolved low-enriched uranium (U-235 or U-233) fluorides (UF4).
 The core consists of unclad graphite moderator arranged to allow the flow of salt at about 700°C and at low pressure.
 Much higher temperatures are possible but not yet tested.
 Heat is transferred to a secondary salt circuit and thence to steam or process heat.
 The basic design is not a fast neutron reactor, but with some moderation by the graphite is epithermal (intermediate neutron speed) and breeding ratio is less than 1.

 Considering liquid-fuel MSR designs, thorium can be dissolved with the uranium in a single fluid MSR, known as a homogeneous design.
-Two-fluid, or heterogeneous MSRs, would have fertile salt containing thorium in a second loop separate from the fissile salt containing uranium and could operate as a breeder reactor (MSBR).
+Two-fluid, or heterogeneous MSRs, would have fertile salt containing thorium in a second loop separate from the fuel salt containing fissile uranium or plutonium and could operate as a breeder reactor (MSBR).
 Here, the U-233 is progressively removed* and transferred to the primary circuit.
 However, graphite degradation from neutron flux limits the useful life of the reactor core with the fuel and breeding fluids in close juxtaposition, and in the 1960s it was assumed that the entire reactor vessel in the two-fluid design would be replaced after about eight years.**